armory/knowledge-base/_posts/installation/2019-03-15-oss-to-armory.md

 * Update the Halconfig Spinnaker version from the OSS Spinnaker version to Armory Spinnaker
 * Deploy Armory Spinnaker, and remove any conflicting fields from your Halconfig

-Here are the actual steps:
+Release notes for Armory Spinnaker are available here: https://docs.armory.io/release-notes/

+# Running the Upgrade
 ## Back up your existing Halyard configuration
 * From your existing Halyard, run `hal backup create`.
 This will create a `tar` file; make sure you store this somewhere safe and external to your Halyard machine.